Spend-Wise/spend-wise-web-app/README.md

 - `./run build` - Build the project for production
 - `./run usage` - Show usage information

+### Pre-commit Hooks

+This project includes a git pre-commit hook that automatically runs:
+- **ESLint** - Linting checks to ensure code quality
+- **Unit Tests** - Frontend unit tests to prevent broken code from being committed

+The hook will:
+- ✅ **Allow the commit** if both linting and tests pass
+- ❌ **Block the commit** if either linting or tests fail

+This ensures that no broken code gets committed to the repository.

+**Note:** The pre-commit hook is automatically installed when you run `./run setup`.
+The hook is stored in `git_hooks/pre-commit` and copied to `.git/hooks/pre-commit` during setup.

 ### Alternative: Using npm directly

 If you prefer using npm directly: